weizheng1910/linkdr/reflections.md

   end
 end
 ```

-The above authentication prevents unwanted intruders from getting into the chat without logging in.

-To prevent registered users from visiting the chats that they shouldn't be in, we verify their data using the Rooms table from the database.
+To prevent registered users from visiting the chatrooms they shouldn't be in, we authenticate them using the Rooms table from the database.
 There should only be one candidate and one company authorised in each chatroom.
 All other busybodies are redirected back to their main dashboard.

 ```
 def show